Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Main results

-\begin{remark} For $K{=}3$, Theorem~\ref{thm:general_k_monotonicity} subsumes the six coordinate-wise and cross-coordinate monotonicity statements proved individually in \citet{DubeyHuo2024K3} via case analysis of indicator functions.
-The present proof uses only $b_{l,i} \ge 0$, which holds for all~$K$ by the non-negativity of elementary symmetric polynomials.
-The $K{=}3$ paper provides additional structural insight through an explicit Lagrangian decomposition that separates dependence on each $\mu_\gamma$ through indicator functions; for general~$K$, this expansion involves $2^K - 1$ terms and does not simplify.
-The two approaches are complementary: the Lagrangian decomposition gives finer-grained structural insight for small~$K$, while the elementary symmetric polynomial formulation gives a clean, dimension-free proof. \end{remark}
+\begin{remark} For $K{=}3$, Theorem~\ref{thm:general_k_monotonicity} subsumes the own-coordinate and cross-coordinate monotonicity results proved individually in \citet{DubeyHuo2024K3} via case analysis of indicator functions; the present proof uses only $b_{\gamma,i} \ge 0$, which holds for all~$K$.
+The two approaches are complementary: the explicit Lagrangian decomposition of the $K{=}3$ paper gives finer-grained structural insight for small~$K$, while the elementary symmetric polynomial formulation gives a single, dimension-free proof for arbitrary~$K$. \end{remark}